 After that, it’s just a matter of clicking “Submit” and sending your campaign off for review.

 Once you get set up, it’s time to start creating the ads your audience will want to see.
 But keep in mind: a TikTok ad isn’t going to be like an ad for any other platform.
 TikTok users have very different expectations for the type of content they want to see when they open up the app.
 Here are some tips for creating TikTok level content your audience won’t want to scroll past:

 When it comes to advertising on TikTok, the landscape is only getting more exciting as time goes on.
+If you're expanding your ecommerce marketing efforts to platforms like TikTok, it's worth considering incorporating merchandise meant for your followers.
+T-shirts, hats, mugs, and other custom products can be great options to engage with your audience and promote your brand.
+By leveraging print-on-demand services, you can easily create and offer these products without the hassle of inventory management.
+Platforms like Printful and Printify provide seamless integration and high-quality printing services for a wide range of merchandise.
 As more people use the platform every day, it’s becoming clear to advertisers that this is where to find the audience for their ecommerce marketing services.
 And as advertisers create for a TikTok audience, TikTok creates opportunities for them, with self-service capabilities and a growing array of ad formats.
 And if you want some help getting your foot in the door of this exciting space, reach out to us and we’ll help get you started.